 - Defensive Specialist

-Now even though there may be 6 items on the list here, it does not mean that all 6 of these roles may be present on the court.
+Even though there may be six items on the list here, it does not mean that all 6 of these roles may be present on the court.
 How?
 That’s simple.
-There are 2 left-side hitters, 2 middle players, 1 setter, and 1 right-side hitter generally.
+There are generally two left-side hitters, two middle players, one setter, and one right-side hitter.

-The hitters, blockers, setters sound intuitive with their names describing their position on the court like right-side or middle.
+The hitters, blockers, and setters sound intuitive with their names describing their position on the court, like right-side or middle.
 But then what about the Libero?
 Where do they fit in?
 Let’s learn that.

 The Libero Position